ibilon/webgl2/README.md

 ## Differences with raw js webgl

-Constants in `RenderingContext` and `RenderingContext2` don't have the Int type, but a more restrictive from `js.webgl2.constants.*` to prevent at compile time the `INVALID_ENUM` errors.
+Constants in `RenderingContext` and `RenderingContext2` don't have the Int type, but a more restrictive type from `js.webgl2.constants.*` to prevent at compile time most of the `INVALID_ENUM` errors.

 Some functions have type safe helpers when the return type depends on a parameter value.
 * `gl.getBufferParameter(target, gl.BUFFER_SIZE) : Any` => `gl.getBufferSize(target) : Int`
 * `gl.getBufferParameter(target, gl.BUFFER_USAGE) : Any` => `gl.getBufferUsage(target) : BufferDrawHint`

+This is done by adding a global `using js.webgl2.Helpers`, which can be disabled by adding the define `-D webgl2_no_helper`.

 ## License